PTSD: National Center for PTSD

 - Mood problems such as depression

 - Attention problems or behaving in ways that harm others

 - Addiction to or abuse of street or prescription drugs

 - Long-term physical illness such as diabetes, heart disease, or liver disease

 Having both PTSD and a drinking problem can make both problems worse.
 For this reason, alcohol use problems often must be part of the PTSD treatment.
 If you have PTSD, plus you have, or have had, a problem with alcohol, try to find a therapist who has experience treating both issues.

 In any PTSD treatment, several points related to alcohol should be stressed:

-- When planning your treatment, you should discuss with your therapist the possible effects of drinking on your PTSD symptoms.
+- When planning your treatment, you should talk with your therapist about the possible effects of drinking on your PTSD symptoms.
 As noted above, alcohol can affect sleep, anger and irritability, anxiety, depression, and work or relationship problems.

 - Treatment should include education, therapy, and support groups that help you with your drinking problems in a way you can accept.

-- Once you become sober (stop drinking entirely), you must learn to cope with your PTSD symptoms in order to prevent relapse (return to drinking).
-This is important because sometimes the PTSD symptoms seem to get worse or you notice them more right after you stop drinking.
+- Once you become sober (stop drinking entirely), you must learn to cope with your PTSD symptoms to prevent relapse (return to drinking).
+This is important because sometimes the PTSD symptoms seem to get worse, or you notice them more, right after you stop drinking.
 Remember that after you have stopped drinking, you have a better chance of making progress in your PTSD treatment.
 In the long run, you are more likely to have success with both problems.